yukkuriofuton/CreateEnchantmentIndustry/MODPACK-README.md

 ## Recipe
 ###  Printing
 `Printing` of Printer supports custom printing recipe.
-It is the same format as the recipe of Create, with type `create_dragons_plus:grinding`.
+It has similar format as the recipe of Create, with type `create_dragons_plus:grinding`.
+Printing recipe requires extra `sound` field as Printing-Finish-Sound, for example `"sound": "item.book.page_turn"`.
 Template item is in 2nd position of input, printing material item is in 1st position of input.
 ### Grinding
 `Grinding` of Mechanical Grindstone supports custom grinding recipe.
 It is the same format as the recipe of Create, with type `create_dragons_plus:printing`.